-Food Safety Audits & Next Steps
+Food Hygiene and Safety Audit & Next Steps

-When an internal food safety audit reveals holes in your safety and sanitation processes, take heart.
+When an internal food hygiene and safety audit reveals holes in your safety and sanitation processes, take heart.
 Considering the frequency of foodborne illness outbreaks, product recalls and food poisoning lawsuits, identifying potential problems before they occur is a good thing.
 Fixing small issues prevents them from ballooning into major incidents involving alienated vendors and customers, damaged brand reputation, and regulatory violations.

 The Stats Behind Foodborne Illness